 What compensation is offered for outages?

-Please contact our Customer Service Team on 1300 880 905 for all requests.
-They will note down your request on the specific fault.
-Compensation is usually not added until once we have achieved a resolution with your service restored.
+Compensation is typically not added until we have achieved a resolution with your service fully restored.
 We do this so we can figure up the proper compensation amount for the total disruption time.
-There may be a few cases involving longstanding faults where compensation is applied intermittently.
+There may be cases with longstanding faults where compensation is applied intermittently.